wp-plugins/nextgen-facebook/readme.txt

 **Pro version changes:**

 * Fixed the Open Graph price formatting for MarketPress by ignoring the "locale" setting and using `number_format()` instead of `number_format_i18n()`.
-* Added support for [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/) products.
+* Added support for [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/) products (currency, prices, images, and custom meta fields).

 = Version 6.9 =